 Rubrics offer guidelines for criteria that can provide structure to Social Assessment feedback.

-While Social Assessment provides an immediate and highly relevant and personalised format for soliciting and receiving regular feedback from peers, managers, and mentors, the art of delivering good feedback is another matter altogether.
+While Social Assessment provides an immediate and highly relevant and personalized format for soliciting and receiving regular feedback from peers, managers, and mentors, the art of delivering good feedback is another matter altogether.
 That’s where rubrics come in handy.

 Many people struggle with giving and receiving feedback.
 In a 2016 study, when asked why they didn’t want to give employees feedback, 43% of female managers and 35% of male managers said they were “concerned about seeming mean or hurtful,” and one-quarter of managers surveyed were concerned that employees would no longer like them.
 Only 17% of millennials say they receive meaningful feedback.
 Not only that, it’s difficult for employees to know what to do with feedback when they get it if there’s no clear picture provided for how to improve.